MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/enable-self-diagnostics.md

 ---
 # How to collect self-diagnostic logs for Application Insights SDKs

-When you instrument an application via Application Insights auto instrumentation or manual instrumentation with an Application Insights SDK, you encounter issues with the Application Insights SDK itself.
+When you instrument an application via Application Insights auto-instrumentation or manual instrumentation with an Application Insights SDK, you encounter issues with the Application Insights SDK itself.
 In this scenario, diagnostic logs of the Application Insights SDK itself are needed to spot and diagnose issues with Application Insights itself.

 This article introduces how to collect self-diagnostic logs for the following Application Insights SDKs:

-- .NET/.NET Core Framework
+- Application Insights .NET/.NET Core Framework SDK
-- Java 2.x
+- Java SDK 2.x
-- Java 3.x
+- Java 3.x agent

 ## .NET/.NET Core Framework SDK